-A naturopathic doctor, on the other hand, wants to look at why you’re experiencing a problem, and reverse engineer to see if there’s a natural approach, like diet and lifestyle changes, herbs, or supplements that could solve it.
+A natural medicine doctor, on the other hand, wants to look at why you’re experiencing a problem, and reverse engineer to see if there’s a natural approach, like diet and lifestyle changes, herbs, or supplements that could solve it.
 If a natural approach doesn’t work, then the therapeutic order has you move up to a more invasive intervention, like pharmaceuticals or surgery — but you always try using natural remedies before anything else.
 This is because, as you move up the therapeutic order, the more invasive interventions like drugs or surgeries are much riskier and come with many more side effects like possible adverse reactions, life-threatening medical errors, or complications from surgery, for example.

-“It’s a really nice option to be a naturopathic doctor,” says Jones.
+“It’s a really nice option to be a naturopathic doctor,” says Dr. Jones.
 “We have this huge scope that we can work in, and lots of tools that we can use for you as a patient.”

+When Dr. Jones went to medical school, she had every intention of being a traditional medical doctor.
+But early in her educational journey, she had a realization that led her to switch tracks and become a natural medicine doctor.
 As with many of the experts that we’ve interviewed, Dr. Jones had a specific experience that led her to shift courses from conventional to naturopathic medicine.
 “It was definitely a moment,” she says.

 During her education, Dr. Jones spent time working in two different hospitals.
 One was the pediatric wing of a hospital, which she describes as “very sterile, not humanistic.”
 She remembers thinking, “if this is medicine, if I’m just going to prescribe and it’s going to be very scrubbed down, very impersonal, very fast — that’s not the kind of medicine I want to practice.”
 At the other hospital, she worked in the outreach program, doing blood pressure checks and educating people on blood pressure, weight, and diabetes.
-“It was very education based, and I loved it,” Dr. Jones says.
+“It was very education-based, and I loved it,” Dr. Jones says.

-It was the contrast between those two experiences that made her realize she wanted to study naturopathy and become a functional medicine doctor.
+It was the contrast between those two experiences that made her realize she wanted to study naturopathy and become a functional medicine practitioner.
 Her school in Ohio didn’t have functional or naturopathic medicine, and so she moved to Oregon to continue her education.
 With naturopathic medicine she loved that she could really spend time with her patients, work with them on lifestyle and dietary changes, and talk about nutrients, minerals and herbs before jumping to the prescription pad.

 “I just got really disillusioned, and I’m really happy that I found naturopathic medicine,” Dr. Jones says.
 “It’s the medicine for me.”

-The Two Issues with Conventional Laboratory Tests
+The Two Issues with Conventional Blood Work Tests

-First of all, there’s the fact that routine blood work just doesn’t cover very much.
+First of all, there’s the fact that routine blood work tests just don’t cover very much.
 If you’re experiencing health issues — hair loss, fatigue, brain fog, whatever — and go into a conventional doctor asking them to run a full panel, they’ll do something called a CBC, or complete blood count.
-Though a CBC looks at your red and white blood cells and gives you some good information, Jones explains that it’s not super helpful unless you’re outright anemic or have an outright infection.
+Though a CBC looks at your red and white blood cells and gives you some good information, Dr. Jones explains that it’s not super helpful unless you’re outright anemic or have an outright infection.

 Still, many doctors stop at this point.
 Some might run a CMP — comprehensive metabolic panel — which gives kidney and liver markers, as well as glucose, potassium, and calcium levels.
 Again, this is a quick screen that provides some good information, but isn’t all that useful.
-Usually, Jones says, conventional doctors will see that the results come back within normal range for these tests and declare that everything is fine.
-Unfortunately, Jones says, these one or two tests are normally not enough.
+Usually, Dr. Jones says, conventional doctors will see that the results come back within normal range for these tests and declare that everything is fine.
+Unfortunately, she says, these one or two tests are generally not enough.
 Doctors need to look at more specific and subtle indicators, things like the thyroid, for instance.

-Dr. Jones’s second irritation with routine blood work has to do with the ranges given for various tests.
+Dr. Jones’s second irritation with routine blood work tests has to do with the ranges given for various tests.
 She explains that most ranges are WAY too large, and conventional doctors are quick to say that someone is healthy if they’re anywhere within the range.
 For instance, with TSH (thyroid stimulating hormone), the healthy range might go up to 4 or 5, “but, functionally, we might want it down around 2.0 or 2.5.
-But if you’re at 4.9 and 5 is the cutoff, you might get told you’re find, and you’re not fine,” says Jones.
+But if you’re at 4.9 and 5 is the cutoff, you might get told you’re fine, and you’re not fine,” says Jones.
 “You’re almost out of range.
 You’re almost abnormal.
 Why wait to get to abnormal?”